Growing the market for more river-friendly agriculture

 Gloved hands hold a bag of winter camelina seeds.
 They are being poured into an unidentifiable, large, green piece of machinery.

-Market development grants allow entrepreneurs to focus on developing new products made with clean-water crops.
+Market development grants allow entrepreneurs to focus on developing new products made with clean-water crops that provide continuous living cover.
 (Photo by Dodd Demas for FMR)

-Numerous Minnesota businesses, cooperatives and nonprofts are getting an important financial boost as they work to bring clean-water crops such as Kernza and elderberries to stores.
+Numerous Minnesota businesses, cooperatives and nonprofts are getting an important financial boost as they work to bring Kernza, camelina, elderberries and other crops that provide continuous living cover to the marketplace.

-The Minnesota Department of Agriculture (MDA) has announced recipients of the first two rounds of clean-water crops market development grants.
+The Minnesota Department of Agriculture (MDA) has announced the latest recipients of its CLC market development grants.

 The goal of the grants (which River Guardians helped FMR successfully advocate for) is to more quickly strengthen what are called "value chain" organizations — the businesses and groups that are essential for getting a crop from a farm to a store shelf.
 That can include seed processors or food manufacturers, for example.
 Financial support during these early stages allows entrepreneurs to innovate and focus on making better products, in turn leading to more consumer demand, more acres of clean-water crops planted in Minnesota and, ultimately, a much healthier Mississippi River.